-IT’S A VERY PERSONAL ISSUE for every Indian girl and woman — access to toilets.
+IT’S A VERY PERSONAL ISSUE for every girl and woman — access to toilets in India.

 Some 70 percent of households in India don’t have access to toilets, whether in rural areas or urban slums.
 Roughly 60 percent of the country’s 1.2 billion people still defecate in the open.
 And the consequences for women are huge.

 These range from polluted water leading to women and children dying from childbirth-related infections to the risk and reality of being attacked and raped, most infamously the gang rape of two teenage girls in rural northern India two years ago.

 That incident shook everyone in and outside of India.